-A few weeks into assisting Code 201, I received a message on LinkedIn that said, “Hey Rae!
+A few weeks after graduating, I received a message on LinkedIn that said, “Hey Rae!
 This is a random reach out for a position we’re seeking in NYC that combines teaching yoga and app development.
 As it is a very rare skill combination to find, we figured we’d take our chances with a cold reach out.
 Can we schedule a time to chat?”

 I told my roommate that it was probably a scam and not real because it was totally too good to actually be true… but that I was going to talk with them because maybe it would at least be a good story.
 Turned out, they were a legitimate company called hOM Inc that brings community fitness to luxury condos around New York, DC, and Toronto.
 My dream job.

 We had four Skype interviews: the “first date” where we got to know more about each other and how we work and relate, the second to go over details of the position they were looking to fill and what I was looking for in a company, the third to teach them a yoga class from my living room and then chat with their HR, and the last was to talk to their senior developer about my experience in iOS with Swift and Objective-C. After that, they flew me out to NYC for a week to meet their team in person, teach some of their classes around the city, and work with their lead developer to get an ad hoc provisional profile set up for the testing phase of their app.
 On my way to JFK to fly back to Seattle, they emailed me a job offer.